Metals · 2024

 +Is there Zinc in Joliet, IL tap water?

-Yes — Joliet, IL's 2024 Consumer Confidence Report lists Zinc at 0.00934 mg/L. Joliet, IL's 2024 Zinc measurement is below the federal limit of 5 mg/L (MCLG).
+Yes — Joliet, IL's 2024 Consumer Confidence Report lists Zinc at 0.00934 mg/L. Joliet, IL's 2024 report shows Zinc detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Zinc in drinking water?